AutomatonDuck/Microprocessor/README.md

-#MSP430 Microprocessor
+# MSP430 Microprocessor

-assembly and C source for MSP430 microprocessor
+Assembly and C source for MSP430 microprocessor